* This is a sponsored post for Skinny Booze *

 Enjoy all the flavours of Spain with these 10 Easy Tapas Recipes, that when put together make the most delicious tapas dinner party feast.
 From Spanish Tortilla, to Albondigas (smokey meatballs), Patatas Bravas, garlic prawns and the EASIEST Spanish Rice, and so much more.
 All delicious when served with reduced calorie wine from Skinny Booze.

 If you love eating out at a tapas restaurant, then why not recreate the recipes at home?
 These 10 Easy Tapas Recipes are a favourite on any Spanish restaurant menu.
 These little dishes are packed with garlic, paprika, and herbs and are perfect for sharing.

 In Spanish, you can have one ‘tapa’ and two or more ‘tapas’.
 It is basically a small plate of Spanish cuisine and translates to ‘top’ or ‘lid’.

 Nowadays it is a popular cuisine all over the world and has moved on from a slice of ham covering a wine glass.
-Tapas recipes can vary regionally, but popular tapas choices include chicken skewers, meatballs, cod croquettes, garlic prawns and crispy smokey potatoes – many of the recipes you will find in this post.
+There are many types of Tapas Bars and recipes can vary regionally, but popular tapas choices include chicken skewers, meatballs, cod croquettes, garlic prawns and crispy smokey potatoes – many of the recipes you will find in this post.